SoloWayG/SoloWayG/README.md

 ### Hi there, I'm Gleb Solovev

-## I'm a Data Scientist, ML and DL engineer!
+## I'm a first year PhD student of ITMO!
-- 🔭 I’m researching DS on Kaggle!
+- 🔭 I'm researching AI for Science with applying CNN, Transformers and LLMs!
 - 👋 I try to train a NN to Face Recognition, but not every day can recognize myself in the mirror :))
 - ⚡ Ask me: How to airplanes fly? *And i will give a lecture about aerodynamics and mechanics of liquids and gases*